 Fansler was last seen wailing Janis Joplin tunes in Reunion ‘69, an immersive concert experience created by Susan Draus.
 Prior to that she was performing throughout the US and Asia in the national/international tour of Broadway's Kinky Boots as the female swing/Lauren and Nicola u/s.
-She was previously seen playing Marcy in 5th Floor Theatre's sold out production of Dogfight.
-Other recent credits include Sheila Bryant in A Chorus Line with The Secret Theatre, Cathy Hiatt in The Last Five Years with 4th Wall Theatre, Chris Hargensen in Carrie: The Musical with Theatre Now New York, Joanne Jefferson in RENT with The Harbor Lights Theatre Company, and Velma Kelly in Chicago with Potsdam Music Theatre.
+Other recent credits include Marcy in 5th Floor Theatre's sold out production of Dogfight, Sheila Bryant in A Chorus Line with The Secret Theatre, Cathy Hiatt in The Last Five Years with 4th Wall Theatre, Chris Hargensen in Carrie: The Musical with Theatre Now New York, Joanne Jefferson in RENT with The Harbor Lights Theatre Company, and Velma Kelly in Chicago with Potsdam Music Theatre.
 She is a member and sponsor of the Musical Theatre Factory and annually sings with the Broadway Choir in Arts For Autism, a concert benefiting Autism Speaks.
 Shoutout to her six best friends aka her extraordinarily supportive parents and her four exceptional siblings.